Six epic rides, from single track to the open road.

 Here are some local favorites:

 Foy’s to Blacktail Trails — A dedicated crew of volunteers has worked for more than a decade to create and maintain this well-signed, smartly designed network of trails.
 Arrayed along a forested drainage just a few minutes southwest of Kalispell, the current trails can easily be tackled by a moderately skilled rider in a day.
 On my short circuit up the single-track Notch Trail, I was rewarded with beautiful views of Upper Foy’s Lake, a veritable carpet of wildflowers and some manageable challenges to whet my appetite.
-The newly completed Blacktail to Lakeside section with a nearly 3,000-foot vertical descent will more than satisfy expert riders, and the Boundary Trail — to be completed in 2016 — will add approximately 15 miles of stacked loop trails.
+The newly completed Blacktail to Lakeside section with a nearly 3,000-foot vertical descent will more than satisfy expert riders, and the Boundary Trail, recently completed, added approximately 15 miles of stacked loop trails.
 Download a current trail map at foystoblacktailtrails.org.

 East Side Highway (U.S. Highway 35), Flathead Lake — For a scenic road ride that’s fun both on and off the saddle, you’d be hard-pressed to do better than the east side of Flathead Lake.
 You’ll pass through mostly flat agricultural land on your way to the lake between Kalispell and Bigfork, which incidentally is part of Adventure Cycling Association’s epic Great Divide Route.
 Once you get near the lake, the road begins to snake along the forested foothills of the Mission Mountains.
 Stop along the way for a pint of Flathead Lake Brewery’s award-winning 369’ Stout, or (in season) pick cherries at Fat Robin Orchard or Getman’s Cherry Red Orchard.
 If you’re feeling really ambitious, it’s about 97 miles all the way around the lake; but with so many enticing stops along the way, that’s best done as an overnight ride.
 Vehicle traffic can be heavy on summer weekends, so pick a midweek date if you can.